Laser / Skin Resurfacing

 How several treatments are required?

 • This varies depending upon the hair color and location on the body.
-Several treatments might possibly be needed, with each session lasting 10-30 minutes.
+Several treatments may possibly be needed, with each session lasting 10-30 minutes.

 What are the side effects?

-• Short-term side effects might possibly include slight reddening of the skin or local swelling which might possibly last a few days.
-In rare instances there might possibly be some blistering.
+• Short-term side effects may possibly include slight reddening of the skin or local swelling which may possibly last a few days.
+In rare instances there may possibly be some blistering.

 After treatment, what are the restrictions on my activity after treatment?